willy-wagtail/raspberrypi-pihole/README.md

 ### Preparing SD Card

-Use Raspberry Pi Imager to flash RaspberryPi OS onto SD card.
+On another device, download and use the "Raspberry Pi Imager" to flash RaspberryPi OS onto a micro-SD card.
 The Lite version does not include the desktop GUI, so use that if you are setting the raspberry pi up headless.

 To enable ssh, create empty file called `.ssh` at root level on your SD card before the first boot.

-To automatically connect to a wifi network, add a wpa_supplicant.conf file at root level before first boot with the following:
+I personally use ethernet, but if you want to use wifi, you can automatically connect to a wifi network on the first boot by adding a ``wpa_supplicant.conf`` file at root level before first boot with the following:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev